TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

    :ref:`available lexers <writing-rest-codeblocks-available-lexers>`

 <caption>
-   To make orientation in code-examples easier we try to always add a caption with the name of the file where the example should go.
+   To make orientation in code examples easier try to always add a caption with the name of the file where the example should go.
 If the code should be entered in the backend explain where it should go there.